Frequently Asked Questions

 Once students on the pending assignment list have been accommodated, we will begin to contact students on the waitlist to offer them spaces.
 You may remove yourself from the wait list or pending assignment list by filling out the Decline from Housing form on our website.
 Students who withdraw from housing after receiving an assignment will be assessed a $500 fee if they do so after the deadline (May 1 for Fall assignments and November 15th for spring assignments).

 Yes, transfer students who live on-campus and off-campus can participate in room selection.
 Transfer students will be counted as rising juniors or seniors, depending on their class standing.

 Students currently enrolled in the TYP program can participate in room selection.
 They will be treated as rising sophomores and will receive a random number within the sophomore number block.
 TYP alumni will receive numbers within the upperclass students block.

 It's difficult to say whether or not certain spaces will be available by the time your number is called.
 Every year selection runs a little bit differently.
 Some years apartments are more popular than suites, or doubles are more popular than singles.
 The best thing to do is create several plans for room selection.
 If your first or second choice is not available, go with your third option.
 To get a sense of when certain housing types were chosen in the past, you may visit the statistics page.

-Toward the end of room selection, bedrooms in two-person Charles River Apartments may be selected individually.
-Two suites in Ziv will also be available for students to select as single rooms.
+Toward the end of room selection, beds may be selected individually, regardless of their capacity.
 Students selecting these spaces will not be able to pull-in other students.
-Both suites will be designated as mixed-gender.
 Spaces in Village B and C House are fall semester only and reserved for students applying to study abroad in the spring semester.